goh-chunlin/Cheese/README.md

  - Play with [Japanese VoiceText API](http://voicetext.jp/) which allows emotions in the system generated voices.

-![Using of "Translate" Intent in LUIS](github-images/LUIS.png?raw=true)
+![Using of "Translate" Intent in LUIS](github-images/LUIS.png?raw=true) Using of "Translate" Intent in LUIS

-![VoiceText with Cute Voices from Japan](github-images/VoiceText.png?raw=true)
+![VoiceText with Cute Voices from Japan](github-images/VoiceText.png?raw=true) VoiceText with Cute Voices from Japan

 ## Technologies Used
  - Android Speech Recognizer